DFE-Digital/schools-experience/README.md

 `DEPLOYMENT_ID` - identifier for the current deployment `DEPLOYMENT_USERNAME` - username to protect the endpoint `DEPLOYMENT_PASSWORD` - password to protect the endpoint

+There is also an `/healthchecks/api.txt` which is password protected using the above credentials and will perform a check against each of the configured API endpoints.